-- Intimacy Deficits: This section has five parts, each representing a potential problem area for sexual offenders. - Lovers/intimate partners: Individuals without intimacy deficits will have a stable romantic relationship with an appropriate partner, and several constructive long-term friendships.
+- Intimacy Deficits: This section has three parts, each representing a potential problem area for sexual offenders. - Lovers/intimate partners: Individuals without intimacy deficits will have a stable romantic relationship with an appropriate partner, and several constructive long-term friendships.
 Higher risk is associated with relationships that may be short-term, conflicted or problematic or marked by infidelity.
-Highest risk is associated with not having any intimate relationships. - Emotional identification with children: Child molesters may be attracted to children based on feeling emotionally close or intimate with them.
+Highest risk is associated with not having any intimate relationships.

+- Emotional identification with children: Child molesters may be attracted to children based on feeling emotionally close or intimate with them.
 They may feel that children are their peers or equals and may feel that they can relate to children more easily than to adults.
 When the offender has no obvious identification with children they pose low risk on this factor.
 Higher risk is associated with adults who have immature relationships or see children as having special qualities of understanding or communication that adults do not.
-Highest risk is associated with offenders who obviously feel more comfortable with children than adults and have children as "friends." - Hostility towards women: Low risk on this factor is associated with offenders who do not have conflicts with women or who are comfortable with women and have female friends with whom the offender is not sexually involved at the time.
-Risk increases as the offender has uneasy interactions with more than one woman in more than one environment.
-Highest risk is associated with offenders who are frequently in conflict with women, believe women are "only good for sex" and distrust women. - General social rejection/Loneliness: Offenders are low risk on this item when they are generally well integrated socially considering their level of social standing and the process of social upheaval inherent in having been convicted of a serious sexual criminal offense.
-Higher risk is associated with individuals with some weak connections with others, but their relationships are short-term casual relationships.
-Highest risk is associated with individuals who feel lonely and rejected or lack social supports or have serious interpersonal deficits. - Lack of concern for others: Low risk on this factor is associated with individuals who have a normal range of emotional expression or those who may be callous/indifferent to some people (e.g., adversaries) in specific circumstances, but are generally emotionally responsive and caring.
+Highest risk is associated with offenders who obviously feel more comfortable with children than adults and have children as "friends." - Lack of concern for others: Low risk on this factor is associated with individuals who have a normal range of emotional expression or those who may be callous/indifferent to some people (e.g., adversaries) in specific circumstances, but are generally emotionally responsive and caring.
 Risk is increased as the individual typically shows little remorse or concern for others and their interactions are utilitarian with little attachment to others.

-- Sexual self-regulation: This need area concerns poorly controlled expressions of sexual impulses.
+Individuals at high risk on this factor do not have an "in group" to whom they feel connected. - Sexual self-regulation: This need area concerns poorly controlled expressions of sexual impulses.
 Three aspects of sexual disregulation should be considered: - Sex drive/Preoccupation: This area focuses on recurrent sexual thoughts and behaviors that are not directed to a current romantic partner.
-Examples of sexual pre-occupations include the following: - Masturbation more than once a day - Regular use of prostitutes, strip bars, massage parlors, phone-sex - Sex-oriented internet use, such as sexually explicit sites, chat rooms - Pornography collection - Cruising for impersonal sex - Excessive sexual content in typical conversations - Pre-occupations with own/other's sex crimes - Self-report of difficulty controlling sexual impulses - Any disturbing sexual thoughts - A history of multiple sexual partners (e.g., 30 or more) - Sex as coping: When faced with life stress or negative emotions, some sex offenders start thinking sexual thoughts or engage in sexual behavior in efforts to manage their emotions.
+Examples of sexual pre-occupations include the following: - Masturbation more than once a day - Daily masturbation for a period of three months or more - Regular use of prostitutes, strip bars, massage parlors, phone-sex - Sex-oriented internet use, such as sexually explicit sites, chat rooms - Pornography collection - Cruising for impersonal sex - Excessive sexual content in typical conversations - Pre-occupations with own/other's sex crimes - Self-report of difficulty controlling sexual impulses - Any disturbing sexual thoughts - A history of multiple sexual partners (e.g., 30 or more) - Sex as coping: When faced with life stress or negative emotions, some sex offenders start thinking sexual thoughts or engage in sexual behavior in efforts to manage their emotions.
 Increased risk is associated with occasional lapse into sexual fantasy when stressed, but it is not the typical reaction.
-Highest risk is associated with offenders for whom negative emotions or life events typically invoke sexual thought or behaviors and offenders who act out sexually when impaired by alcohol or drugs. - Deviant sexual interests: This factor is present when the offender is sexually aroused by or sexually interested in people, objects or activities that are illegal, inappropriate or highly unusual.
-These interests could include but are not limited to sexual interest in children, non-consenting adults, voyeurism, exhibitionism, cross-dressing, and fetishism.
+Highest risk is associated with offenders for whom negative emotions or life events typically invoke sexual thoughts or behaviors. - Deviant sexual interests: This factor is present when the offender is sexually aroused by or sexually interested in people, objects or activities that are illegal, inappropriate or highly unusual.
+These interests could include, but are not limited to, sexual interest in children, non-consenting adults, voyeurism, exhibitionism, cross-dressing, and fetishism.
 Increased risk is associated with some behavioral history of deviant sexual behavior, but insufficient to establish a pattern or preference.
-Highest risk is associated with repeatedly engaging in specific type of deviant sexual behavior, self-reported deviant sexual interests or phallometric assessment indicating deviant sexual preferences. - Attitudes tolerant of sexual assault: Sex offender risk is increased if the offender hold attitudes or values that excuse, permit or condone deviant sexual behavior.
-Attitudes associated with higher risk include those that minimize hurt and harm caused the victim, victim blaming, or entitle the offender to act on their deviant sexual interests.
-The offenders attitudes are examined in three specific areas 1) sex drive /entitlement, 2) attitudes supportive of sexual assault against adults and 3) child molester attitudes.
-If an offender is sexually entitled they may believe everybody is entitled to sex or that men need sex more than women.
-They may perceive their sexual drive to be stronger than most men and if they become sexually "turned on" they "just can't stop."
-These offenders have difficulty going without sex and feel justified in having sex when aroused.
+Highest risk is associated with repeatedly engaging in specific type of deviant sexual behavior, self-reported deviant sexual interests or phallometric assessment indicating deviant sexual preferences.